Trustworthy-ML-Lab/DSC-210-NLA-FA22/README.md

-# quick-refresher
+# Self learning notebooks
-A module for quick lookup of basic programming stuff
+The following notebooks will help you get a quick review of basic programming skills like Python needed for the course.
+Authored by: Yash Khandelwal https://github.com/yashskhandelwal